-Figure 110: Transient response
+Figure 116: Transient response under contact conditions

-- The excitation is defined by static loading cases modulated by functions of time or frequency respectively (see page 56).
+- The excitation is defined by static loading cases modulated by functions of time or frequency respectively (see page 58).
 The load definitions may consist of:

 - concentrated forces or moments,

 - distributed loads (loads applied to lines, surfaces or volumes),

-- inertia loads,
+inertia loads,

 - prescribed displacements.

 - The primary results are:

 - displacements,

-- velocities, and
+- velocities, and - accelerations.

-- accelerations.